eea/copernicus-insitu-db/docs/guide.rst

  In the preview section we see the Entrusted Entity column with its values and in the "Totals" section we see a count per each entrusted entity of the unique components (if there would be 2 components with the same name, they would be counted as one).
- ( *Figure 19*)
+ ( *Figure 18*)

 ..  figure:: screenshots/report_pivot_filtering1.png
     :width: 600px
     :align: center
     :target: _images/report_pivot_filtering1.png

-    *Figure 19.
-Report pivot - filter the data in the table with count unique values*
+    *Report pivot - filter the data in the table with count unique values*

 2. List Unique Values
  This function can be applied on a column of your choice.
 In the totals section the unique values will be displayed relative to the column on the left.

  Using the same example as before, now instead of having a count, we will have the values listed.
 If there is more than one value, the values will be separated with a comma.
-At the end of the table all the values will be listed in the "Totals" section. (*Figure 20*)
+At the end of the table all the values will be listed in the "Totals" section. (*Figure 19*)

 ..  figure:: screenshots/report_pivot_filtering2.png